eaconde/connect_four/README.md

 3. **Score Tracking**

+### Tools

-This is also developed using the following tools:
+This app was developed using the following tools:

 1. [Faye PubSub](http://faye.jcoglan.com/)